-The Bank has established its Nomination and Remuneration Committee with written terms of reference in compliance with the requirements of the Supervisory Policy Manual Module CG-5 "Guideline on a Sound Remuneration System" (the "Remuneration Guideline") issued by the HKMA.
-The terms of reference of the Nomination and Remuneration Committee are available under "Board Committees" section in the Bank's website at www.publicbank.com.hk.
+The Company has established its Nomination and Remuneration Committee with written terms of reference in compliance with the requirements of the SPM Module CG-5 "Guideline on a Sound Remuneration System" (the "Remuneration Guideline") issued by the HKMA.
+The terms of reference of the Nomination and Remuneration Committee are available under "Board Committees" section in the Company's website at www.publicfinance.com.hk.

 As at 31 December 2021, there were five members in the Nomination and Remuneration Committee and three of them were Independent Non-Executive Directors ("INEDs").
-The Nomination and Remuneration Committee was chaired by Mr. Lim Chao Li, an INED of the Bank.
-The other members were Mr. Lai Wan, Tan Sri Dato' Sri Tay Ah Lek, Mr. Lee Chin Guan and Mr. Tang Wing Chew.
+The Nomination and Remuneration Committee was chaired by Mr. Tang Wing Chew, an INED of the Company.
+The other members were Mr. Lai Wan, Mr. Lee Chin Guan, Mr. Quah Poh Keat and Mr. Lim Chao Li.

-The Nomination and Remuneration Committee meets at least once a year to review and make recommendations to the Board of the Bank on the overall remuneration policy (the "Remuneration Policy"), specific remuneration packages and compensation arrangement relating to the appointment or termination of Directors, Chief Executive, Alternate Chief Executives, Senior Management and key personnel, and for the formulation and implementation of the Remuneration Policy applicable to all employees of the Bank.
+The Nomination and Remuneration Committee meets at least once a year to review and make recommendations to the Board of the Company on the overall remuneration policy (the "Remuneration Policy"), specific remuneration packages and compensation arrangement relating to the appointment or termination of Directors, Chief Executive, Alternate Chief Executives, Senior Management and key personnel, and for the formulation and implementation of the Remuneration Policy applicable to all employees of the Company.

-During the year, Directors' fees, annual salary review, allocation of annual discretionary bonus, performance review of Senior Management and key personnel, training and development programmes attended by Directors, Chief Executives and Alternate Chief Executives, annual assessment of the Board, Board Committees and individual Directors, annual review of the Remuneration Policy and system in compliance with the Remuneration Guideline of the HKMA, and assessment of independence of INEDs as well as the review of various policies/manuals related to Directors and the corporate governance structure of the Bank were reviewed and noted.
-In addition, proposed changes to the composition of the Board and Board Committees were reviewed and recommended to the Board following the re-designation of Mr. Lai Wan from INED to Non-Executive Director on 8 June 2021.
+During the year, Directors' fees, annual salary review, allocation of annual discretionary bonus, performance review of Senior Management and key personnel, training and development programmes attended by Directors, Chief Executive and Alternate Chief Executives, annual assessment of the Board, Board Committees and individual Directors, annual review of the Remuneration Policy and system in compliance with the Remuneration Guideline of the HKMA, and assessment of independence of INED as well as the review of various policies/manuals related to Directors and the corporate governance structure of the Company were reviewed and noted.
+In addition, proposed changes to the composition of the Board and Board Committees were reviewed and recommended to the Board following the re-designation of Mr. Lai Wan from INED to NED on 8 June 2021.
 It also proposed appointment of Mr. Lim Chao Li as a new INED to the Board.

-Remuneration of the Executive Director, Chief Executive, Alternate Chief Executives, Senior Management and key personnel is determined by reference to factors including the level of workload, responsibilities and commitments, performance and remuneration packages.
+Remuneration of the Executive Directors, Chief Executive, Alternate Chief Executives, Senior Management and key personnel is determined by reference to factors including the level of workload, responsibilities and commitments, performance and remuneration packages.
 No individual Director or any of his associates is involved in deciding his own remuneration.

-No remuneration was paid to members of the Nomination and Remuneration Committee for the years 2021 and 2020 except the aforesaid Directors' fees.
+No remuneration was paid to members of the Nomination and Remuneration Committee for the year 2021 except the Directors' fees.

-The Board of the Bank oversees the formulation, maintenance and implementation of the Remuneration Policy.
+The Board of the Company oversees the formulation, maintenance and implementation of the Remuneration Policy.

-The Nomination and Remuneration Committee of the Bank reviews and recommends the remuneration packages of Senior Management and key personnel of the Bank in accordance with the authorities and responsibilities as stipulated in its terms of reference to the Board of the Bank for approval.
+The Nomination and Remuneration Committee of the Company reviews and recommends the remuneration packages of key Senior Management personnel of the Company in accordance with the authorities and responsibilities as stipulated in its terms of reference to the Board of the Company for approval.

-Remuneration review is submitted to the Board of the Bank by the Nomination and Remuneration Committee for approval each year.
+Remuneration review is submitted to the Board of the Company by the Nomination and Remuneration Committee for approval each year.

-The Nomination and Remuneration Committee of the Bank also works closely with the Human Resources Committee, Audit Committee, RMC and other dedicated committees and departments to (i) review if there are any material non-compliance issues in relation to internal policy and statutory requirements and make adjustments to payments of remuneration whenever necessary, and (ii) decide upon the appraisal system which fairly measures the performance of each key personnel, and make changes to the system when necessary to meet the changing needs of the Bank.
+The Nomination and Remuneration Committee of the Company also works closely with the Human Resources Committee, Audit Committee, RMC and other dedicated committees and departments to (i) review if there are any material non-compliance issues in relation to internal policy and statutory requirements and make adjustments to payments of remuneration whenever necessary, and (ii) decide upon the appraisal system which fairly measures the performance of each key personnel, and make changes to the system when necessary to meet the changing needs of the Company.